Kristina01111000/unichirsite/README.md

 new icon?

-Switch the email to universitychiropractic465@gmail.com on sidebar and bottom of front page Add the phone number to bottom of home page
-Put the blue triangle in the icon try it, if not try just the guy, if not just the triangle with white in the middle
+Switch the email to universitychiropractic465@gmail.com on sidebar and bottom of front page Put the blue triangle in the icon try it, if not try just the guy, if not just the triangle with white in the middle